Dhiren-p/Python-Chess-Tkinter/README.md

-# ♟️ Python Chess Project: A Coding Journey
+# ♟️ Python Chess Project: A Coding Journey (YEAR : 2021)

 ### 🐍 Milestone Project | Language: Python (Tkinter)
 This repository contains **891 lines of code** that I wrote while teaching myself how to program.
 It represents a major milestone in my journey to becoming a Software Engineer.